Chanda-Abdul/ChandaHubbard.github.io/API-Hack-Capstone/README.md

 ## Summary

-<bold>Dinner and a Movie</bold> is a responsive web app that helps users decide where to order dinner and which movie to watch for a fun night in.
+<b>Dinner and a Movie</b> is a responsive web app that helps users decide where to order dinner and which movie to watch for a fun night in.
 Users input their location and it is sent to the [EatStreet API Endpoint](https://developers.eatstreet.com/endpoint/search) to find restaurants that provide food delivery or pickup nearby.
 Users will then navigate to a screen where they can input a movie that they like so that they can receive similar movie recommendations using the [TasteDive Movie API Endpoint](https://tastedive.com/read/api)

 ## Built with: